brimdata/zed/docs/lake/design.md

 If data loaded into a pool lacks the pool key, that data is still imported but is not available to pool-key range scans.
-Since it lacks the pool key, such data is instead organized around its "this" value.
+Since it lacks the pool key, all data without a key is grouped together as a "null" key and cannot be efficiently range scanned.

-> TBD: What is the interface for accessing non-keyed data?
-Should this
-> show up in the Zed language somehow?
+Data may be indexed by field.
+In this case field comparisons (i.e., searches for values in a particular field) are optimized by pruning the data objects from a scan that do not contain the value(s) being searched.

+> Future plans for indexing include full-text keyword indexing and
+> type-based indexing (e.g., index all values that are IP addresses
+> including values inside arrays, sets, and sub-records).

+> Indexes may also hold aggregation partials so that configured aggregations
+> or search-based aggregations can be greatly accelerated.

 ## Lake Semantics

-The semantics of a Zed lake loosely follows the nomenclature and design patterns of `git`.
+The semantics of a Zed lake very loosely follows the nomenclature and design patterns of `git`.
 In this approach,
 * a _lake_ is like a GitHub organization,
 * a _pool_ is like a `git` repository,
+* a _branch_ of a _pool_ is like a `git` branch,
-* a _load_ operation is like a `git add` followed by a `git commit`,
+* a _commit_ operation is like a `git commit`,
 * and a pool _snapshot_ is like a `git checkout`.

 A core theme of the Zed lake design is _ergonomics_.
 Given the git metaphor,